Geometry of the minimal spanning tree of a random $3$-regular graph: Introduction

 In this work, we take a first step in this broader program of establishing universality of the MST by showing that the above claim is true for the random simple $3$-regular graph and the $3$-regular configuration model.
 The core of the largest component of the \erdos random graph, in the critical window and also in the barely-supercritical regime up to a certain threshold, can be described by a $3$-regular configuration model on a random number of vertices and having random edge lengths (see \cite{janson1993birth}).
 This makes the $3$-regular case special.
 We use an indirect approach by exploiting the above coupling between the $3$-regular configuration model and the \erdos random graph.
-However, with an additional technical estimate, our arguments can be extended to establish the scaling limit of the MST for many of the random graph models mentioned above.
-We refer the reader to Section \ref{sec:disc} for details.
+However, with two additional technical estimates, our arguments can be extended to establish the scaling limit of the MST of general random graphs with given degree sequences.
+We refer the reader to Section~\ref{sec:disc} for details.